otaviobertucini/gition/README.md

-# Gition: Export Notion Pages to Your GitHub Repository

 Gition is a GitHub Action that allows you to export Notion pages directly into your repositories.
 When triggered, it reads the content of one or more Notion pages and saves it in specified repository folders.

 ## Configuration